microsoft/PQCrypto-VPN/openvpn/config/picnic-pki.md

 and the CA certificate is required by all clients in order to validate the server certificate.

+For ease of setting up a PKI in an experimental environment, these instructions generate all credentials on a single system, and then the user is responsible for transporting them to the client and server systems.
+In a production scenario, private keys should be generated on the systems where they will be used and never transported between systems.
+Instead, certificate signing requests (CSRs) and signed certificates should be sent between clients, servers, and the CA. These instructions are not meant to reflect best practices for creating a production PKI.

+The `gencerts.sh` script in this directory is provided as a way of quickly creating credentials.
+Open it in an editor and customize the variables before attempting to use.

 ## Setup and create CA
 The Linux build package contains the OQS version of the OpenSSL command line tool (`oqs-openssl-output/openssl/bin/openssl`) that we can use to create Picnic X509 certificates.